alisw/alibuild/docs/o2-daq-tutorial.markdown

 # Using the software

-To use the software you need to load the environment:
+To use the software you need to load the environment.
+First add this line to your .bashrc:

-    cd ~/alice
-    alienv enter flpproto/latest

-This will open a new shell (you can clean the environment by just coming back to the old shell with `exit`).

-If you do not want to be in `~/alice` when running `alienv`, add this line to your `~/.bashrc`:

     ALICE_WORK_DIR=$HOME/alice/sw; eval "`alienv shell-helper`"

-then open a new shell. `alienv` will work from everywhere.
-You will also be able to run:
+Then execute:

     alienv load flpproto/latest

-as opposed to `enter`, to load the environment in your *current* shell.
-Use the `unload` command to clean the environment in such a case.
+It loads the environment in your *current* shell.
+Use the `unload` command to clean the environment.

+You will also be able to open a *new* shell (you can clean the environment by just coming back to the old shell with `exit`):

+    alienv enter flpproto/latest